Enid Hartle: Operatic career

 Many of these operas were conducted by Roger Norrington.

 Enid's perceptive and sensitive interpretation of these roles, infused by her love of music and language, made the characters real.
 She was a keen observer of and commentator on life, and her humour and enormous sense of the ridiculous brought previously unthought-of dimensions to these roles.

-One critic noted "Enid Hartle's impeccably timed and cleverly under-played Marquise de Birkenfeld ... which conquered all in the second half.
+One critic noted in La fille du régiment "Enid Hartle's impeccably timed and cleverly under-played Marquise de Birkenfeld ... which conquered all in the second half.
 Her piano accompaniment to Marie's song, at once hesitant and bold, was an especial joy, while the agonised examination of her music when Marie and Sulpice broke into the Song of the Regiment roused gales of delighted laughter from the audience."

 Concerts and recordings

-Although primarily a stage performer, Enid Hartle also sang with many of the leading orchestras at home and abroad, with whom she performed a wide range of works from Handel's Messiah to Berlioz’ Nuits d'Été and Schönberg's Pierrot Lunaire.
+Although primarily a stage performer, Enid Hartle also sang with many of the leading orchestras at home and abroad, with whom she performed a wide range of works from Handel's Messiah to Berlioz’ Nuits d'Été and Schönberg's Pierrot lunaire.

 In 1973 she took part in a rare performance of van Dieren's Symphony from the Chinese for the BBC in Manchester, conducted by Myer Fredman.

-Her recordings include: Ariadne auf Naxos by Strauss with Georg Solti; Suor Angelica by Puccini with Richard Bonynge, La Calisto by Monteverdi realized and conducted by Raymond Leppard, Robinson Crusoe by Offenbach with Alun Francis, and Eugene Onegin by Tchaikovsky with Georg Solti.